Search Articles

 Congress amended the Social Security Act in 1965, creating health care programs for older adults and those receiving public assistance.

-• Providing health care aid for low-income people, Title XIX formed Medicaid.
+• Providing health care aid for people with limited income, Title XIX formed Medicaid.

-• Title XVII established Medicare, offering public health insurance for people aged 65 and older In 1973, the legislature widened the scope of Medicare to help certain disabled persons and individuals with kidney disease.
+• Title XVII established Medicare.
+This program offers public health insurance for people aged 65 and older.
+In 1973, the legislature widened the scope of Medicare to help certain disabled persons and individuals with kidney disease.
+Note that Medicare has four main parts that cover health care needs, such as hospital stays and doctor's visits (Original Medicare) and prescription drug coverage (Medicare Part D).

 Roles of States and the Federal Government

-The states and federal government play different roles in administering Medicare and Medicaid, according to the U.S. Department of Health and Human Services.
+The states and federal government play different roles in managing Medicare and Medicaid, according to the U.S. Department of Health and Human Services.

 Local Elder Law Attorneys in Your City